 A business report is an official document that conveys crucial information to the concerned stakeholders.
 Therefore it needs to be prepared following a correct structure to serve its purpose.
-In this guide, we have listed 8 elements of a business report along with do’s and don’ts of report writing.
+In this guide, we have listed 8 essential elements of a business report along with the dos and don’ts of report writing.

 1) Letter of transmittal (Cover letter)

 2) Title page

 7) Findings and Documentation